Building » Islington – St John the Evangelist

 Duncan Terrace, Islington, London N1

-A neo-Romanesque brick church built in the 1840s to designs by J. J. Scoles.
-Originally intended to be symmetrical, the twin west towers were finished later as a picturesquely asymmetrical composition.
-The chief furnishings are in the side chapels, including paintings and frescoes by Edward Armitage RA amongst others.
+A neo-Romanesque brick church built in the 1840s from designs by J. J. Scoles.
+The asymmetrical towers on the main frontage were completed in the 1870s by George Goldie.
+The chief furnishings are now in the side chapels, and include paintings by Edward Armitage RA amongst others.
 The church is flanked by contemporary London stock brick terraces, which include the presbytery and convent.
 It is a significant landmark in the local conservation area.

 Description

 The church faces west.
-The following remarks follow conventional liturgical orientation (unlike the list description).
+The following description follows conventional liturgical orientation (unlike the list description, below).

-The list description (below) describes the church building but none of the furnishings and fittings.
-It also needs to be updated in respect of the now copper-covered spires.
+The list description describes the church building but none of the furnishings and fittings.
+It can be augmented as above and as follows:

-• The First World War memorial on the west elevation is by the sculptors M. & R. Moore.
+• The First World War memorial on the external face of the building is by the sculptors M. and R. Moore.

-• The westernmost bay on the south side is the baptistery (formerly the Calvary Chapel), enclosed by wrought-iron screens.
+• The westernmost bay on the south side is the baptistery, enclosed by wrought iron screens.
 It has a stone font with a square bowl on a circular stem, with the front side carved with a small relief of St John the Baptist.
 It is decorated with two frescoes: Christ raising Lazarus (‘G.A.’, 1910) and the Baptism of Christ (Charles Beyaert of Bruges), as well as one painting of the Conversion of Hermogenes (Holt, 1921, a copy after Mantegna’s fresco in the Eremitani Church in Padua).

-• Beside it is the chapel dedicated to St Francis, which was furnished in 1882 to designs by J. J. Connelly and restored in 2010.
-It has a painting by Sir Edward Armitage depicting St Francis and companions before Pope Innocent III, originally executed as a fresco in 1859 and later repainted on canvas.
-A further canvas by Armitage in the chapel depicts SS Francis and Dominic (1887).
+• Beside it is the chapel dedicated to St Francis, furnished in 1882 to designs by J. J. Connelly and restored in 2010.
+It has a painting by Edward Armitage RA depicting St Francis and companions before Pope Innocent III, originally executed as a fresco in 1859 and later repainted on canvas.
+A further canvas by Armitage in the chapel depicts St Francis and St Dominic (1887).
 A marble altar supports statues of St John the Evangelist (Mayer of Munich) and St Francis of Assisi.
 The marble floor has the initials PS and TS with the date 1882.

 • The Lady Chapel at the southeast has a tiled floor, marble rails, a marble altar and a statue of the Virgin Mary (made in Munich, possibly by Mayer & Co) under a canopy.
 It was decorated in 1882 by Pitman & Son and restored in 2010.

-• The Stations of the Cross, bought in 1884, are oil paintings in oak frames.
-They are copies (made by Charles Beyaert of Bruges) of the Stations of 1865-66 at Antwerp Cathedral (by J. Hendrix and F. Vinck).
+• The Stations of the Cross, bought in 1901, are painted on aluminium.
+They were made by Charles Beyaert of Bruges and are modelled on the Stations of 1865-66 at Antwerp Cathedral (by J. Hendrix and F. Vinck).

 List descriptions: